CoderLovely08/bus-pass-system-backend/README.md

 A modern digital solution for managing and verifying bus passes using QR codes.
 Built with Node.js, Express, Prisma, PostgreSQL for the backend, and React, React Query, Tailwind CSS for the frontend.

+## Frontend Repository

+The frontend repository is available at [Here](https://github.com/CoderLovely08/bus-pass-system-frontend).

 ## Project Overview

 The system digitizes the entire bus pass lifecycle - from application to verification, eliminating the need for physical passes.
 It consists of three core modules: